eric-rizzi/teaching/my_courses.md

 # Machine Learning/Artificial Intelligence

-The purpose of this course is to simultaneously teach students the equivalent of an "advanced python" course and introduce them to various state of the art techniques in ML/AI.
+The purpose of this course is to simultaneously teach students the equivalent of an "advanced Python" course and introduce them to various state of the art techniques in ML/AI.

 [Click here]({{ site.baseurl }}/course_specifics/ml_ai.html) for more information.